yousefalatari/ma1sd/docs/threepids/session/session.md

 This configuration would disable 3PID sessions altogether, preventing users from validating emails and/or phone numbers and any subsequent actions that requires them, like adding them to their profiles.

-This would be used if mxisd is also performing authentication for the Homeserver, typically with synapse and the [REST password provider](https://github.com/ma1uta/matrix-synapse-rest-password-provider), where 3PID mappings would be auto-populated.
+This would be used if ma1sd is also performing authentication for the Homeserver, typically with synapse and the [REST password provider](https://github.com/ma1uta/matrix-synapse-rest-password-provider), where 3PID mappings would be auto-populated.